 In 1986, she joined another major law firm where she was a senior partner in the Banking, Finance and Property Department.

-Louise Tan returned to Lee & Lee in November 2005 and currently heads the Corporate Banking and Finance Practice Group.
+Louise returned to Lee & Lee in November 2005 and currently heads the Corporate Banking and Finance Practice Group.

-She has 30 years of legal experience.
+She has more than 40 years of legal experience.